Fertulity IVF

 Frozen eggs can later be fertilized with a partner’s or donor’s sperm.
 It gives women the ability to choose when and with whom to start a family.

-When you want technological safety and guaranteed outcomes
+When you want technological safety and proven results

-Today, technology allows egg cryopreservation with post-thaw survival rates close to 100%.
-Success rates using frozen eggs are comparable to fresh, with hundreds of births in Europe already confirming the method’s effectiveness.
+Today, advanced technology enables egg cryopreservation with post-thaw survival rates reaching 80–90%.
+Success rates using frozen eggs are comparable to those achieved with fresh eggs, with hundreds of births worldwide already confirming the effectiveness of this method.

-The question most women ask before choosing egg freezing is this: “What are the actual chances of success?”
-It's important to clarify that the logic “10 eggs mean 10 future babies” does not apply.
-The journey from freezing to pregnancy includes several stages, each with a potential loss rate.
-Success is not guaranteed — but statistically achievable.
+The question that concerns most women before choosing egg freezing is simple: “What are the real chances of success?”
+It is important to clarify that the logic “10 eggs equal 10 future babies” does not apply.
+The journey from egg freezing to pregnancy involves multiple stages, and at each stage there is a degree of loss.

 From freezing to thawing: the first set of odds